Street lighting in Washington, D.C.: Early street lighting

 Article One, Section Eight of the U.S. Constitution grants the federal government the authority to establish and govern the seat of government of the country.
 On July 9, 1790, Congress passed the Residence Act, created the national capital on the Potomac River.
 The exact location was selected by President George Washington, who signed the bill into law on July 16.
 Congress passed the Organic Act of 1801, which officially organized the District and placed the entire territory under the exclusive control of the federal government.
 At the time, it was not envisioned that the capital city would be coterminous with the entire territory of the District of Columbia.
 A city charter, distinct from the Organic Act for the District, was needed.
 Congress enacted this charter on May 3, 1802.
 President Washington set the boundary of the new "Federal City" roughly where Pennsylvania Avenue NW is today.

 Pennsylvania Avenue was created on April 14, 1792, when the three commissioners then overseeing the District of Columbia ordered "the middle of the avenue from the president's palace to the capitol" cleared.
-The actual clearing of Pennsylvania Avenue began until spring 1796.
+The actual clearing of Pennsylvania Avenue didn't begin until spring 1796.
 In the fall of 1800, Pennsylvania Avenue was cleared of underbrush, and a 6 ft raised footpath covered in stone chips was built.
 On March 3, 1803, President Thomas Jefferson ordered that Pennsylvania Avenue be widened and the road completed.
 Benjamin Henry Latrobe, the architect newly hired to supervise the avenue's reconstruction, built three lanes separated by four rows of Black Poplars.

 In 1803, the City of Washington enacted legislation providing for the lighting of city streets for the first time.
 Pennsylvania Avenue was the first city street to be lit, and it remained the only street lit at night for 39 years.